 Among the influences that shaped Western Civilization, there’s probably no story more significant than the “Jesus Story.”
-Even for religious skeptics, Jesus of Nazareth is arguably the most influential life ever lived.
+Even for religious skeptics, the historical influence of Jesus of Nazareth is the result of arguably the most influential life ever lived.

 Jesus was raised in humble Jewish surroundings in Roman-controlled Judea and Galilee, he never traveled more than 200 miles from his birthplace, he had a small group of simple followers, and he was killed for violating the religious laws of his own people.
 He never received political power, he never raised an army, and he never conquered territory.
 By historical standards, Jesus didn’t cut it as an influential figure in political, economic, or military power.